SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     Then I arrive at the next page
 ```

-Screenshots will be in the GitHub action's 'artifacts'.
+Screenshots will be in the GitHub action's [artifacts](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/downloading-workflow-artifacts).
 <!-- And I take a screenshot ?(?:named "([^"]+)")? -->
 ```
     Then I take a screenshot